DCFS, hospitals create new hotlines following phone outages leading to connection problems around Louisiana

 The city of New Orleans also said they are experiencing similar issues.

-In a statement to WBRZ, an AT&T spokesperson says a third party provider's outage is effecting some of their customers.
+In a statement to WBRZ, an AT&T spokesperson says a third-party provider's outage is affecting some of their customers.
 The company says they are working to correct the issue.
 Other national carriers are being affected by the outage as well.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.